celoyd/potato/README.md

 Like compression or instant messaging, pansharpening isn’t any one algorithm or technique; it’s a category defined only by the problem being solved.

-## Examples
+## Comparisons

-### Chungthang
+### Comparison to Maxar’s pansharpening

-Two examples of pansharpening these pan and multispectral images of Chungthang, Sikkim.
+Two examples of pansharpening these pan and multispectral images of Chungthang.
 (For the connoisseurs, this is CID 10300100CE8D0400, 2022-03-07.)

-First, Maxar’s pansharpening that they provide with the data:
+First, Maxar’s pansharpening, provided with the raw data:

 ![Maxar output](docs/images/Chungthang/mx-nice.png)